Dear Business Leaders,

 Thank you for taking this commitment on.
 We look forward to seeing you live it out and hope that you will work with others to spread this commitment to all businesses, as well as to future generations of business leaders through our business education system.

-Alexander McCobin, CEO of Conscious Capitalism, Inc.
+With gratitude, Alexander McCobin, CEO of Conscious Capitalism, Inc.

 The Business Roundtable’s statement, in full: